 Overall event orchestration with appropriate use of time, space and materials

-The observers will be asked by the National Certification Coordinator to complete a survey using the 7-competency framework to document your group facilitation skills.
+The observers will be asked by the National Certification Coordinator to complete a survey using the 7-competency framework to document your design and facilitation skills.
 Both observations must be within the past 3 years and one of those within the past year.

 Client Surveys